fieldtrip/website/tutorial/sleep.md

 ## Detect wake periods using EMG & EOG

-To identify periods of wake (including brief arousals), non-REM and REM states during sleep we use all available modalities of a polysomnogram.
+To identify periods of wake (including brief arousals), non-REM and REM states during sleep, we use all available modalities of a polysomnogram.
 We can use information about movement reflected in the level of EMG activity.
-In order to detect movement artifacts we filter the EMG channel in the 20 to 45 Hz range and apply a Hilbert envelope around the signal and smooth it.
+In order to detect movement artifacts, we filter the EMG channel in the 20 to 45 Hz range and apply a Hilbert envelope around the signal and smooth it.

       cfg                              = [];
       cfg.continuous                   = 'yes';